This question came via email about being in love with another man (a.k.a. limerence):

 Allow me to explain.

 One man I know said almost verbatim the statements you made in your question.
 “I do not and have never loved [my wife] like I feel I should.
 I married in a rush and BECAUSE I felt like that’s what God wanted for me at the time.
 I almost left [her] at the altar.”
 He, too, had prayed for years “God…give me the love I need.”
 He made those statements to a marriage counselor he and his wife were seeing.
 He had not gone to save the marriage but to salve his conscience.
-At the beginning of the next session, the counselor asked the wife to produce the love letters her husband had written to her when they were courting years before.
+At the beginning of the next session, the counselor asked the wife to produce the love letters her husband had written to her when they were courting years before they were married.
 The things he wrote in those letters disproved what he now believed about how he felt then.
 They showed that he did love her.
 As he read his own words, written in his own hand, he denied them.
 No, he had never felt that way toward his wife.
 He claimed that the feelings he had for the new woman in his life had never before occurred for him.
 Yet, the proof was right there in his own handwriting.
 We call it rewriting history.
 That means our minds change our memories so that we are justified in what we currently feel or do.
 That is why he could so vividly remember his wedding day case of fear and doubt but could not remember the intense positive emotions he held for his bride.

 No matter what you felt back then, you do not say that you do NOT love your husband.
 Instead, you state that you “do not and have never loved like I feel I should.”
-That statement speaks more to a desire for the intensity of new romance than the deep love that develops over time.
-You wanted more emotionally, prayed for it, and now have it with another man.
+That statement speaks more to a desire for the intensity of new romance (limerence) than the deep love that develops over time.
+You wanted more emotionally, prayed for it, and now feel in love with another man.
 But what you are describing is the intensity of newness.
 Even if you married the new man, with time that intensity would diminish and you would have a love – if you still loved him at all – that is not always exciting and fulfilling on every given day.
 Intense romantic love feels great, but it was never intended to be the norm over a lifetime.
 Security, safety, understanding, acceptance, caring, and a host of other emotions better describe what makes a long-term relationship work.
 Those emotions are deeper but not ecstatic like new love is.

 Unfortunately, we live in a society which touts romantic love as the “be all end all” on TV, in movies, in magazine articles, in novels, and so forth.
 Yet the people who produce those things will not have that level of intense romance for a lifetime, either.
 As the work of Helen Fisher, PhD, has proven, that kind of intensity is meant to bring us together, not keep us together.
 It has to fade with time so that our lives can be balanced and not obsessively focused on one person.
 That is why limerence rarely lasts as long as three years.